 Rains in monsoon creates numerous waterfalls throughout the region.
 You may see small streams turning into gushing rivers and waterfalls cascading down the hillsides.

-Unfortunately, the monsoon season also brings leeches, which can be a nuisance for trekkers.
+Unfortunately, monsoon season also brings leeches, which can be a nuisance for trekkers.
 Therefore, we advise you to wear appropriate clothing and use insect repellent to minimize the risk of leech bites.

 Rain can make trails and paths slippery and muddy, which can make trekking more challenging.
 So we suggest you wear appropriate footwear and take extra care while trekking in wet conditions.

-Overall, trekking in the Himalayan landscapes during the monsoon season can be a rewarding experience, but it’s important to be prepared for the challenges that come with it.
+As a whole, trek in the Himalayan landscapes during the monsoon season can be a rewarding experience, but it’s important to be prepared for the challenges that come with it.

 Autumn trekking season (September, October and November)

 Autumn is the most popular and high season for trekking in Nepal, as the weather is a mild, dry, and unique experience.
-The skies are usually clear, and the mountain views are stunning.
+Skies are usually clear, and the mountain views are stunning.
 Temperatures are moderate during the day and can get chilly at night, especially at higher elevations.
 Here are some things you might observe:

 Migration of Birds:

-Travellers can experience visiting villages and see Hindu festivals such as Dashain and Tihar.
+Traveler’s can experience visiting villages and see Hindu festivals such as Dashain and Tihar.
 You will have a chance to learn about the festivals, culture and their daily lives if you stay with the locals.

 However, It’s worth noting that weather patterns can vary from year to year and even from day to day in the Himalayas, so it’s a good idea to be prepared for a range of conditions while trekking in autumn.